TomPace101/nanopore_diffusion/notes.md

 and delete them when desired.
 Or, maybe there are files a request used to create but does not anymore, so they can be deleted as well.

+Actually, this is an example of a generated request.
+You could have a "cleanup" request type, which just delete files if they are present
+(and doesn't complain if they are not).
+A single request could have a list of files to delete.
+You could put a number of such requests in a file.
+And when you want to clean up, just run that request file.
+But do these files clean themselves up?
+Maybe in case of failures, they should not.
+Or maybe failures to delete a file should be fatal so that they can delete themselves if everything was successful to that point.

 Unresolved issues/questions:
 - should Request.run just run all of its children, the way RequestFileListRequest does now?